rehan-sattar/advance-react/README.md

 ---

-> 📢 NOTE: All the code samples are using the classes and functional component pattern, soon all of them will be refacored in hooks and functional patterns.
+> 📢 NOTE: All the code samples are using the classes and functional component pattern, soon all of them will be refactored in hooks and functional patterns.

 ## What's next? 🔥